basicBrogrammer/embedded-react-sdk/docs/component-adapter/component-adapter.md

 ## Component Adapter

 The Component Adapter system provides a powerful way to customize the UI components used throughout the Gusto Embedded React SDK.
-This feature allows you to replace the default SDK components with your own custom implementations while maintaining compatibility with the SDK's functionality.
+This feature allows you to replace the default SDK UI components with your own UI components while maintaining all the SDK's functionality.

+> Component adapters are powerful but can be complicated to set up and involve higher maintenance overhead.
+It is recommended to start with [theming](../theming/theming-guide.md) and then only use component adapters as needed.

 The Component Adapter provides a "bring your own UI" approach, enabling seamless integration with your existing design system while maintaining all the business logic and functionality of the SDK.